Japanese Instrument of Surrender: Surrender ceremony

 Japanese Foreign Minister Mamoru Shigemitsu signing the Instrument of Surrender on behalf of the Japanese Government, formally ending World War II.
 Standing behind the table is General Richard K. Sutherland.

 General of the Army Douglas MacArthur signing the Instrument of Surrender on behalf of the Allied Powers.
 Generals Wainwright and Percival, both former prisoners of the Japanese, stand behind him.

 The ceremony aboard the deck of Missouri lasted 23 minutes and was broadcast throughout the world.
-The instrument was first signed by the Japanese foreign minister Mamoru Shigemitsu "By Command and in behalf of the Emperor of Japan and the Japanese Government" (9:04 a.m.).
-General Yoshijirō Umezu, Chief of the Army General Staff, then signed the document "By Command and in behalf of the Japanese Imperial General Headquarters" (9:06 a.m.).
+The instrument was first signed by the Japanese foreign minister Mamoru Shigemitsu "By Command and in behalf of the Emperor of Japan and the Japanese Government" (9:04 a.m.
+JST).
+General Yoshijirō Umezu, Chief of the Army General Staff, then signed the document "By Command and in behalf of the Japanese Imperial General Headquarters" (9:06 a.m.
+JST).

 The Japanese representatives present for the signing were the following: